Linux Huge Pages and Transparent Huge Pages

 Huge Pages (and Transparent Huge Pages) allow areas of memory to be reserved for resources which are likely to be accessed frequently, such as group level caches.
 Enabling (and configuring) Huge Pages can increase performance because - when enabled - caches should always be resident in memory.

 On Linux systems, MarkLogic recommends setting Linux Huge Pages to 3/8 the size of your physical memory.
-For details on setting up Huge Pages, see the Red Hat Enterprise Linux documentation here.
+For details on setting up Huge Pages, refer to the following KB

 Since the OS and server perform many memory allocations that do not and cannot use huge pages, it may not be possible to configure the full 3/8x for huge pages.
 It is not advised to configure more than 3/8x of memory to huge pages.